cwolferh/vms-and-foreman/README.md

 Build VM's from scratch on RHEL64, and install Foreman to manage them for openstack.

-Note: The *kick-first-vm subcommand* has a couple of caveats:
-*INSTALL_URL must be defined before the kick-first-vm subcommand is executed.
+Note: The *kick-first-vm subcommand* has a the caveat that *INSTALL_URL must be defined before the kick-first-vm subcommand is executed.
-*Currently, the user must still manually connect to the console during the kickstart and enter the keyboard and language.
-(This needs to be fixed!)

 If you are using this tool to setup foreman and VM's from scratch for the first time, it is recommended to execute each step independently